 “We consider Whole Foods Market one of the highest quality stores in the industry,” said proprietor Sam Beall.
 “This partnership will be an extension of Blackberry Farm, to show the customers who we are and share a part of Tennessee through our different artisanal products.”

-I recently attended the training session for this product launch, where the entire team of Blackberry Farm purveyors guided Whole Foods Market managers
+I recently attended the training session for this product launch, where the entire team of Blackberry Farm purveyors guided Whole Foods Market managers and team

 A few weeks ago, I found myself sitting down with the actress and talk-show host Aisha Tyler.
 She had just finished an energetic and hilarious performance of “Archer Live” with some of her cast mates from the animated FX series.
 She took a look at the sliders, chips, deviled eggs and other bar bites that had been laid out for the cast party and did what any sensible, hungry person would do: She ordered a steak off the menu.
 She didn’t want to shovel bar food, she wanted to dine.
 She chose a beverage with care and talked a smart game about the cocktails, wine and food back home in Los Angeles.

 “I’m really into good food, ” Tyler admitted with a laugh.
 “Just look at my phone.”
 She pulled an iPhone out of her bag and showed me: picture after picture after picture of food.

 It looked, in fact, an awful lot like my iPhone, which I would say is about 80 percent pictures of food, 15 percent pictures of my cat and 5 percent pictures of my children, wife, city views, sunsets and other